-Is offering a free consultation worth it?
+Is offering a free consultation worth it for every attorney?
 Well, that depends.
 Let’s go over some considerations before you make a decision for your firm.

 When to offer free consultations: